 |Image||Without additional context||With additional context||Without additional context||With additional context|

 The results were slightly surprising.
 It is true that when adding more contextual information to each picture the absolute number of likes per image was noticeably higher than without the extra details, almost double the average number of likes per picture, but when measuring the percentage of likes against the total number of views per images, the results essentially inverted and the number of likes per view was significantly higher in the cases where the image was presented without any additional contextual information, than when additional information was given.
-A greater percentage – nearly 1 in 3 – of those who viewed the images without contextual data were more included to like the image, than those who viewed the images with the full context added, where only 1 every 6 people liked the image.
+A greater percentage – nearly 1 in 3 – of those who viewed the images without contextual data liked the images, than those who viewed with the full context added, where only 1 every 6 people liked the images.

-These results could possibly be the result of chance, but also may be a reflection of how people look at images online these days.
-When I do it myself I primarily look for something that hooks me and if that happens, then I keep looking a the image and may like it.
-It is possible that most of the people who were attracted to the images reacted in the same way.
+This outcome could be down to chance, but it may also be a reflection of how people look at images online these days.
+When I do it myself, I primarily look for something that hooks me and if that happens, I keep looking a the image and may like it.
+It is possible that most people who were attracted to the images reacted in the same way.
 In this case, it is also likely that context has only helped to increase the exposure of the image (hence the larger amount of views) without necessarily providing any enhancement to its attractiveness.

 Many of the images had clear shapes on them to guide the viewer as to what they were looking at.
-I feel now that I would like to repeat this experiment by using only very abstract images, without determined shapes, to make it more difficult for the viewer to relate to the image, to see if the reactions are the same with and without contextual information.
+I feel now that I would like to repeat this experiment by using only abstract images, without determined shapes, to make it more difficult for the viewer to relate to them; to measure if the reactions are the same with and without contextual information.